haohanxu616/Pairs-ABIDES/README.md

 | **SCE** | Synchronization-Constrained Expert  | Maintains leg synchronization under hedge ratio ρ    |
 | **OME** | Opportunistic Microstructure Expert | Accelerates fills in favorable microstructure states |
 | **RAE** | Risk-Aversion / Stability Expert    | Reduces exposure under volatility or instability     |

----

-Would you like me to make a **slightly longer “research-style” version** too (with a short abstract and method diagram summary) for your GitHub front page?
+) for your GitHub front page?
 It would read more like an academic project overview.